ghodulik95/chromebook-nautilus-desktop/README.md

   - `ls -l /sys/class/input/event0/device/` confirms there is no `enabled` attribute exposed.

 Despite this, the issue persists.
 This may mean the lid switch through non-standard firmware or ACPI behavior, bypassing typical Linux input and power management layers.

+Interestingly, the fact that a TTY session can still be started with Ctrl+Alt+top-row-key indicates that this is solely/primarily a display issue.
+Running `sudo systemctl restart lightdm` does seem to restart fine without a reboot.
+I have not investigated this further to see if other processes are broken by this issue.
+I'd suggest rebooting generally, as forcibly restarting lightdm could cause some problems even if the lid closing issue doesn't extend to non-display things.
+But if you had a non-UI process that you really don't want to force stop, this is an option that might work.
+At some point in the future I might investigate a way.

+While `sudo reboot` should allow non-frozen process to do some auto-recovery proceses if they support that, you could also try to save your session.

 </details>

 ---